-Now that we’re in the world of iOS 14, Aggregated Event Measurement, and the 8-event limit, one of the biggest issues I’ve heard from consultants and agencies is an inability to access and optimize for a client’s configured Facebook events.
+Now that we’re in the world of iOS 14, Aggregated Event Measurement is Meta's protocol for handling tracking opt-outs from iOS devices.
+AEM initially required advertisers to configure and rank eight events and verify their website, but those requirements were removed in 2023.
+Aggregated Event Measurement still exists, but Meta handles it on the back-end to comply with Apple requirements on privacy.
+More, and the 8-event limit, one of the biggest issues I’ve heard from consultants and agencies is an inability to access and optimize for a client’s configured Facebook events.

 It all comes down to access and how you are set up.
 Not every client-agency relationship is constructed the same way, but I want to cover a couple of the most common ways to make sure that you have access to events based on the following scenarios: